vercel-labs/markdown-sanitizers/markdown-to-markdown-sanitizer/README.md

   - `markdown-it`
   - `showdown`
   - `commonmark`
-- Render the HTML output and check if it secure
+- Render the HTML output and check if it is secure

 ## How it works